How to Transfer OS from HDD to SSD without Reinstalling

 4. In the BIOS window, go to the Boot tab and set the cloned SSD as first boot option, save changes to let your computer boot from the new SSD.

-Format HDD for reuse
+How to format the old HDD for reuse

 1. Open AOMEI Backupper Professional, switch to Tools tab and select Wipe Disk.